Intensive music study and performance

 + Does Credo have any internship opportunities?

 Each summer Credo hires 1-2 summer interns.
 Credo's internship program is a valuable opportunity for hands-on experience on the day-to-day operations of a summer music festival.
-The ideal candidate will have a demonstrated committement to Credo's mission, and be studying arts adminstration.
-Please contact the Credo office for more information (email@example.com).
+Please see our internship page for more information.